mapk/Leadership-Quotes/README.md

 ## React Native app using the WordPress REST API
 This app connects to the WordPress website, [leadershipquotes.mystagingwebsite.com](https://leadershipquotes.mystagingwebsite.com), via the [WP REST API](https://developer.wordpress.org/rest-api/) to pull content from the media library.
 The purpose is to just randomly display leadership quotes on one's device and change with each tap of a button.

+**Caveat:** To get this app to randomly sort through quotes, I had to write a plugin for WordPress that extended the API endpoints to provide me with all media IDs.
+You can see this plugin on this Github Repository: https://github.com/mapk/wp-rest-api-v2-media-ids

 ## Start Here

 To get this app running on your computer and mobile device, from the Terminial: